 How to discharge a LiPo battery for storage and why

-The very first thing you need to know about LiPo storage is that you must neverstore a LiPo battery fully charged.
+In this section of the LiPo battery guide, we'll cover how to discharge LiPos for storage and next, we'll learn where to store them.
+The very first thing you need to know about LiPo storage is that you must never store a LiPo battery fully charged.
 Why?
 Because the cells in the batteries function from chemical reactions.

 Keeping it stored fully charged for long periods of time will degrade the cell from these increased chemical reactions, causing it to puff and/or have reduced efficiency at the bare minimum when you use it again.